hpcleuven/VscDocumentation/source/gent/tier1_hortense.rst

 .. warning::

-    This documentation is still being completed,
+    This documentation is still being completed.
-    as Hortense is being prepared for testing.

     More information and details will be added in the coming days.

+    In case of questions, please contact `compute@vscentrum.be <mailto:compute@vscentrum.be>`_.

 .. contents::
     :depth: 3